 Systemic treatments are drugs that are taken internally by mouth or by injection.
 They are used if itching is widespread or if topical treatments are ineffective.

 Antihistamines Antihistamines Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
 Usually, allergies make people sneeze; the eyes water and itch... read more , particularly hydroxyzine, are used most often.
 Some antihistamines, such as cyproheptadine, diphenhydramine, and hydroxyzine, cause drowsiness.
 They help relieve itching and, when used before bedtime, aid in sleep.
 Helping people sleep is important because severe itch can affect sleep and thus greatly decrease well being.
 Because they can cause drowsiness, these drugs are usually not given during the day.
 In addition, they should also be used selectively and carefully by older people because older people are at higher risk of falling.
 Cetirizine and loratadine cause less drowsiness but rarely can have this effect in older people.
 Fexofenadine causes less drowsiness but sometimes causes a headache.
 Doxepin makes people very drowsy and is effective, so it can be taken at bedtime if itching is severe.

 Cholestyramine is used to treat itching caused by certain gallbladder or liver disorders.
 However, cholestyramine has an unpleasant taste, causes constipation, and can decrease absorption of other drugs.

 Gabapentin, an antiseizure drug Antiseizure drugs In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
-Many people have unusual sensations just before... read more , can help relieve neuropathic itch and itching caused by chronic kidney disease but can cause drowsiness.
+Many people have unusual sensations just before a seizure... read more , can help relieve neuropathic itch and itching caused by chronic kidney disease but can cause drowsiness.

 Itching can result from a variety of different causes, and each cause requires different treatment.

 If the person has no rash or skin abnormalities, the cause may be a systemic disorder, a nerve problem, or a drug reaction.